Use the Azure Managed Lustre CSI driver with Azure Kubernetes Service

 az aks get-credentials --subscription <AKS_subscription_id> --resource_group <AKS_resource_group_name> --name <name_of_AKS>

-Install kubectl if it's not present in your environment.
+Install kubectl if it's not present in your environment:

 az aks install-cli

-Verify that the current context is the AKS cluster you just installed the credentials and that you can connect to it:
+Verify that the current context is the AKS cluster where you just installed the credentials and that you can connect to it:

 kubectl config current-context kubectl get deployments --all-namespaces=true

-Install the CSI driver
+Install the driver

 curl -skSL https://raw.githubusercontent.com/kubernetes-sigs/azurelustre-csi-driver/main/deploy/install-driver.sh | bash